 WHY I TOOK A BREAK FROM SOCIAL MEDIA

 Before I swore off social media for a few weeks, I was feeling so overwhelmed.
 Heavy.
 Heavy was the only way I could explain it.
 I felt this frustration and chaos in my mind.
-I didn’t take a break from social media because I thought it was causing me problems.
+I didn’t take a break from social media because I thought it was what was causing me problems.
 It was a totally random decision.
 It wasn’t until after I did it that I realized how much I needed to.